allmaps/allmaps/packages/openlayers/README.md

 #### clear

-Clears the source, removed all warped maps
+Clears the source, removes all warped maps

 #### getWorld